15-minute-discourse/plasmoids-2/README.md

-# Sentient Plasmoid Life-forms are Drones approved by the FAA?!
-What isn't the White House Telling Us?
+# Sentient Ball-lightning Plasmoids are Drones approved by the FAA according to the White House?!

 Watch the video on YouTube: https://www.youtube.com/watch?v=OhFe41PpuoE